Applied Part 5. Mutation Testing of Specifications

 }

-A second example checks the escalation graph for incident cdn_error_budget_burn.
-Owner edge_oncall hands P1 to traffic_sre.
+The second example checks the escalation graph for the cdn_error_budget_burn incident.
+The owner edge_oncall passes P1 to traffic_sre.
 The mutator adds a reverse edge traffic_sre → edge_oncall.

 What the Verifier must do.
 Return CYCLE_ESCALATION, show the minimal cycle, and bind the failure to When:route_escalation.
-The Implementor must not propose a workaround like "pick the first owner from the list".
-After fixing in JSON Schema or in an additional graph rule, the same mutation_id is re-run to prove that the patch closes exactly the found defect.
+The Implementer, at the same time, must not propose a workaround like "pick the first owner from the list."
+After fixing it in JSON Schema or in an additional graph rule, the same mutation_id is run again to prove that the patch closes precisely the defect found.

-The validation.md entry must include the diff, verdict, recovery time, and reference to the CI run.
-Otherwise the decision will be impossible to verify at the next route change.
+The entry in validation.md must include the diff, the verdict, the recovery time, and a link to the CI run.
+Otherwise the decision will be impossible to verify on the next route change.

 Summary

-The stress specification generator turns validator checking into a managed engineering cycle: it classifies degenerate scenarios, creates reproducible mutations, binds each breakage to a Given/When/Then step and JSON Schema rule, measures immunity through three vector components, and preserves evidence in SDD via mutation_id, specification diffs, rejection log, and validation.md.
-Such a harness turns absurd cases into a regression set against future toxic requirements and hidden failure cascades.
-The next chapter moves to the shadow specification auction.
+The stress-specification generator turns validator checking into a managed engineering cycle: it classifies degenerate scenarios, creates reproducible mutations, binds each failure to a Given/When/Then step and a JSON Schema rule, measures immunity through the three vector components, and preserves evidence in the SDD via mutation_id, spec diffs, rejection log, and validation.md.
+Such a loop turns absurd cases into a regression set against future toxic requirements and hidden failure cascades.
+The next chapter moves on to the auction of shadow specifications.

 Artifacts and Readiness Criteria